7 Tips for Chasing Perfect Fall Colours in Ontario

 By the way, in 2020, Algonquin Park implemented a daily visitors quota on the Highway 60 corridor.
 An admission couldn't be booked in advance, so the only way to get in was to arrive early.

-The reason why Algonquin Park is the way it is (i.e. made of sugar maple trees that yield such vibrant colours) is because of a huge deforestation operation that resulted in cutting most of white pines in the 19th century.
+The reason why Algonquin Park is the way it is (i.e. made of sugar maple trees that yield such vibrant colours) is because of a huge deforestation operation that resulted in cutting most of the white pines in the 19th century.

 In the blink of an eye, maple trees lost their main oppressor and thrived in a new open space.
 However, it won't last forever: white pines will eventually outgrow maple trees again and create a deadly shade where maple trees will lose the fight and perish.

 Another busy place is Rouge National Urban Park in Toronto.
-Unfortunately, there is just too many people in Toronto, so any decent park around a 2-hour drive from the city will have many other fellow visitors.
+Unfortunately, there are just too many people in Toronto, so any decent park around a 2-hour drive from the city will have many other fellow visitors.

 3. Hike or Paddle a Canoe.